Baji (2015 film): Production

+The stunts in the film was handle by action director Stunt Silva, who also did a small role into the film.

 Soundtrack

 The film's soundtrack and background score is composed by Atif Afzal and lyrics are penned by Shrirang Godbole.

 Kollywood Singer Chinmayi makes her Marathi debut with this film.
 The first song, "Aala Aala Re Baji", sung by Shalmali Kholgade & Adarsh Shinde, was released on 30 December 2014.
 The second song, "Majha Baji", sung by Chinmayi who makes her debut in Marathi with the song, was released on 6 January 2015.
 The third Song, "Masoli", sung by Bela Shende, was released on 9 January 2015.

 Track listing

 Release

 The film was released on 6 February 2015.
 It was released in 418 screens in Maharashtra along with Goa, Gujarat, Madhya Pradesh, Karnataka & Delhi.
 The first look Teaser of the film was released in theatres along with Shreyas Talpade's Home Production film Poshter Boyz and on Internet on 1 August 2014.
 Girish Kulkarni has rendered his voice to the first look teaser.
 Theatrical trailer of the film was released on 8 December 2014 on YouTube.